MichaelAllen1966/titanic/_sources/front_page.md

 The contents of this book are:

+## SETTING UP AN ENVIRONMENT TO RUN THESE NOTEBOOKS

+* *Setting up an environment*: Setting up an environment using an `environment.yml` file, or setting up manually.

 ## DATA PREPROCESSING

 * *Kaggle Titanic survival*: data preprocessing: Getting our data in a form suitable for machine learning